chrischow/dataandstuff/_posts/2018-09-03-hdb-feature-engineering-i.md

 ![](../graphics/2018-09-03-hdb-feature-engineering-i/plot5.png)

 Now, suppose we want to divide the area into 4 equal parts.
 We know that the minimum logged floor area was 3.43 sqm, and the maximum was 5.63 sqm.
-Thus, each market must be about 0.55 sqm apart.
+Thus, each marker must be about 0.55 sqm apart.
 Computing and superimposing these bins on the original graph, we have:

 ```python